lesiak/snippets-of-knowledge/AWS.md

 - [Optimize high availability with CloudFront origin failover](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/high_availability_origin_failover.html)
 - [Differences between CloudFront Functions and Lambda@Edge](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/edge-functions-choosing.html)
+  > CloudFront Functions is ideal for lightweight, short-running functions for the following use cases:
+  > - **Cache key normalization** – Transform HTTP request attributes (headers, query strings, cookies, and even the URL path) to create an optimal cache key, which can improve your cache hit ratio.
+  > - **Header manipulation** – Insert, modify, or delete HTTP headers in the request or response.
+For example, you can add a True-Client-IP header to every request.
+  > - **URL redirects or rewrites** – Redirect viewers to other pages based on information in the request, or rewrite all requests from one path to another.
+  > - **Request authorization** – Validate hashed authorization tokens, such as JSON web tokens (JWT), by inspecting authorization headers or other request metadata.
+  >
+  > Lambda@Edge is ideal for the following use cases:
+  > - Functions that take several milliseconds or more to complete
+  > - Functions that require adjustable CPU or memory
+  > - Functions that depend on third-party libraries (including the AWS SDK, for integration with other AWS services)
+  > - Functions that require network access to use external services for processing
+  > - Functions that require file system access or access to the body of HTTP requests

 - [Restrict the geographic distribution of your content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html)
 - [Use signed cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-cookies.html)
 - [Amazon CloudFront Pricing | Price Class](https://aws.amazon.com/cloudfront/pricing/)